AronParker/AviRecorder/README.md

 **Game settings**: The currently selected game and user.

 **Recording**: The currently selected recording settings.
-They appar in the following format: *%fps%* FPS (*%frame-blending-factor%*x, %shutter-angle%°), %video-compressor%.
+They appar in the following format: *FPS* (*%FrameBlendingFactor%*, %ShutterAngle%°), %VideoCompressor%.

-**Current movie**: Displays the file name of the current avi file that is being recorded.
+**Current movie**: Displays the file name of the current AVI file that is being recorded.

-**Last frame processed**: Displays the file name of the last processed tga frame.
+**Last frame processed**: Displays the file name of the last processed TGA frame.

 **Start game and create recording configs**: This option writes configs to support F9 start/stop recording.
 If you use a different recording tool like HLAE or Lawena, you can untick this checkbox so it will only serve as a converter from TGA frames to AVI files.